Doris Magee

 Doris Irene Magee AM, MBE (née Lee, 21 February 1907 – 4 July 2002) was an Australian sprinter and sports administrator.

-Magee is campaigned for gender equality in athletics by advocating for the inclusion of women in Australia's Olympic and British Empire teams.
+Magee campaigned for gender equality in athletics by advocating for the inclusion of women in Australia's Olympic and British Empire teams.

 Competing

 Magee competed as a sprinter throughout the late 1920s and early 1930s for local Sydney clubs City Girls and Randwick Kensington, with moderate success.